ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 :    Specify the desired number of workers per zone in this worker pool.

 `--vpc-id ID`
 :    The ID of the VPC in which to create the worker nodes, which must match the VPC that the cluster is in.
-To list the cluster's VPC ID, run `ibmcloud ks cluster get -c CLUSTER_NAME_OR_ID`.
+To list the cluster's VPC ID, run `ibmcloud ks cluster get -c <cluster_name_or_ID>`.
 If this flag is not provided, then the worker pool defaults to the VPC ID of existing worker pools in the cluster.

 ### Examples